 Hyundai came to us with a task around breaking the convention of online ‘brochureware’ to showcase their latest car models.

-Although Hyundai’s brand awareness was relatively high, brand preference and associations with the brand were relatively low compared to key competitors.
+Although Hyundai’s brand awareness was relatively high, brand preference and associations with the brand were relatively low compared with key competitors.
 Our approach was therefore to identify the most interesting product points about the key models but, importantly, to showcase them in an engaging and entertaining way.

 We developed a series of online films starring well-known comic actors and the recurring character George, our hapless Hyundai car salesman.